hilderonny/forensictaskworker/README.md

 python\python mobilenetupdate.py --mobilenetpath /mobilenet
 ```

 Next you can run the worker with this command.
+On first run the worker downloads a file needed for class identification from https://storage.googleapis.com/download.tensorflow.org/data/imagenet_class_index.json so make sure you have an internet connection.

 ```
-python\python imageclassifier.py --apiurl http://127.0.0.1:5000/api/ --sharepath /data/input --mobilenetpath /mobilenet --targetlanguage de
+python\python imageclassifier.py --apiurl http://127.0.0.1:5000/api/ --sharepath /data/input --mobilenetpath /mobilenet
 ```

 ## Media transcription